ohmss/workshop-spring-reactive/README.md

 #### ✅ 8a.
 The CqlSession

 The integration to Cassandra is always implemented through the `CqlSession`.
-A first way to implement a DAO is to just use this object explicitely.
-Check the code of [`Test02_DaoWithCqlSession`](https://github.com/datastaxdevs/workshop-spring-reactive/blob/master/src/test/java/com/datastax/workshop/petclinic/Test02_WorkingWithDao.java) and run the following test:
+A first way to implement a DAO is to just use this object explicitly.
+Check the code at [`Test02_DaoWithCqlSession`](https://github.com/datastaxdevs/workshop-spring-reactive/blob/master/src/test/java/com/datastax/workshop/petclinic/Test02_DaoWithCqlSession.java) and run the following test:

 ```bash
 mvn test -Dtest=com.datastax.workshop.petclinic.Test02_DaoWithCqlSession
 ```

-Notice how you need to put a terminal call `block()` or the treatment is not started.
+1. Notice how you needed to put a terminal call `block()` on line 21 or the program is not started.

 Project [Reactor](https://projectreactor.io/) is a fourth-generation reactive library, based on the Reactive Streams specification, for building non-blocking applications on the JVM.
-We are using the library reactor-test introducing `StepVerifier` to ease to coding of unit tests:
+We are using the library reactor-test introducing `StepVerifier` to ease the coding of unit tests:

 ```java
 @Test